Blossom-A/Blossom-A/README.md

 - Hi, I’m Blossom
 - I’m interested in programming, editing and technology as a whole
 - Currently learning: C#, SQL, JS and more
-- I’m looking to collaborate on small coding projects to improve my skills
 - How to reach me: blossomalloziem111@gmail.com

 <!---